 Maintenance: Confidence is growing in your ability to maintain the new regime, even managing to deal with small relapses.
 This stage can be challenging, it requires commitment.
 Call on your supporters.

 Your ultimate goal is to make this change an automatic action, something requiring no specific thought or choice.
 Remember, a newly constructed wall is easily knocked down, but the longer it stands the harder it is to push over - just like your new habit.
+The hypnotherapist who helped me quit smoking told me this.

-We've discussed Prochaska and Di Clemente's Wheel of Change - here are the main take-aways:
+We've discussed Prochaska and Di Clemente's Wheel of Change - here are the main takeaways:

 If you need any help with any of the above or have questions just contact me at Nuala@nualacoombspilates.com

-If you're contemplating starting Pilates this might help - https://nualacoombspilates.com/5-reasons-to-do-pilates
+If you're contemplating starting Pilates this might help - http://nualacoombspilates.com.temp.link/5-reasons-to-do-pilates